ReneOlsthoorn/Ground/README.md

 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Mode7.png?raw=true" width="500" /><br/>
 </p>

+### The neglected native Windows DLL system
+The DLL system that Microsoft introduced in Windows 1.0 in 1985 and later perfected in the Portable Executable format in 1993 works great.
+During loadtime, the OS loads all the dependencies of the executable.
+DLLs offer a clear API separation between different modules and code bases.
+It was the building block that made Windows the most dominant OS ever, reaching 92% market share in the early 2000's.
+The versioning problem called "DLL Hell" is not specific to native DLLs because in DotNet the same problems exists, and is generally solved by shipping the DLLs in the Program Folder.
+That can also be done for native compiled DLLs.
+In 1992, Microsoft released COM.
+After that DCOM and COM+.
+In 2001 the focus went to the managed code of DotNet.
+Microsoft did a research project to create an OS using managed code, See project [Singularity](https://en.wikipedia.org/wiki/Singularity_%28operating_system%29).
+That project failed because it was too slow.
+However, Microsoft never attempted to go the other direction by creating a great library of high performance native Windows DLLs that can be easily used by programmers.
+You want to load a JSON easy?
+Too bad, there is no native Microsoft Windows DLL available for that.
+You want to load a JPG with a native Microsoft Windows DLL?
+Well, that will be not easy.
+You can use OleLoadPicture, which is a COM+ component or use GDI+ in which you first need to startup GDI+, lock a resource and later shutdown GDI+.
+The third option is to use the complex Windows Imaging Component API, which is a framework for vendors to insert their own image formats in Windows.
+So, no easy peasy way to load a JPG.
+At this moment, I use an SDL3_image.dll to load a JPG.
+It's a SHAME that Microsoft is not offering a nice set of native Windows DLLs to do common tasks.
+It really is a reason to migrate to Linux (standard libs like libjpeg and libpng exist there).
+So, for common tasks, Ground is forced to use native DLLs that are offered by the community.
+Only MSVCRT.DLL is used from Windows.

 ### About the C language
 On Windows, many programmers use the 50-years old language C as their low-level programming language.
 Understandably so.